DenissRjabov/Branching_in_Python/README.md

+Task nr 1.
 The program prompts the user for an integer and displays information on whether the entered number is even or odd.